-As part of its commitment to ongoing development and improvement, the Board conducts an annual selfevaluation.
+As part of its commitment to ongoing development and improvement, the Board conducts an annual self-evaluation.
 This evaluates the Board's effectiveness in the following governance areas: League Savings' purpose and vision; strategic leadership; financial performance; internal controls and oversight, including financial oversight, risk oversight, and human resources oversight; co-operative social responsibility; compliance and accountability; stakeholder relations; Board functioning; Board and Management relations; and learning and development.
 The results of the evaluation are used to guide the training and development agenda for the Board in the upcoming year.
 In 2023, the Board added an independent evaluator component to the self-evaluation process.
+In 2024, the Board implemented an independent exit interview process for retiring directors.